QuantConnect/lean-cli/README.md

   https://github.com/QuantConnect/lean-cli#local-debugging

 Options:
-  --output PATH                 Directory to store results in (defaults to PROJECT/backtests/TIMESTAMP) --debug [pycharm|ptvsd|mono]  Enable a certain debugging method (see --help for more information) --update                      Pull the selected LEAN engine version before running the backtest --version TEXT                The LEAN engine version to run (defaults to the latest installed version) --help                        Show this message and exit.
+  --output DIRECTORY            Directory to store results in (defaults to PROJECT/backtests/TIMESTAMP) --debug [pycharm|ptvsd|mono]  Enable a certain debugging method (see --help for more information) --update                      Pull the selected LEAN engine version before running the backtest --version TEXT                The LEAN engine version to run (defaults to the latest installed version) --help                        Show this message and exit.
-  -c, --config FILE             The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                     Enable debug logging
+  --lean-config FILE            The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                     Enable debug logging
 ```